claudioussamuel/JustPay/README.md

   - This combination provides a streamlined user experience while maintaining security.

 - **Testing the DApp**:
-  - Use testnet stablecoins (e.g., USDC on Goerli) to simulate payments.
+  - Use testnet stablecoins (e.g., USDC on Sepolia) to simulate payments.
-  - Ensure your wallet is connected to the correct Ethereum network (e.g., Goerli Testnet).
+  - Ensure your wallet is connected to the correct Ethereum network (e.g., Sepolia Testnet).

 ---